[Editor’s note: This article is regularly updated to include the most relevant information available.]

 Activision Blizzard (ATVI)

-The bull thesis for video game publisher Activision Blizzard (NASDAQ:ATVI) is very simple.
+Much like Facebook’s bull thesis, the bull thesis for video game publisher Activision Blizzard (NASDAQ:ATVI) at the start of the year was very simple.

 The video game market is due for a big year.
 You have the introduction of new consoles for the first time since 2013.
 Those new consoles will be the first generation of video game consoles with cloud gaming capabilities.
 At the same time, the 2020 video game line-up is very robust.
 You also have the mainstream rollout of commercial 5G, which will provide an upward lift to gaming capabilities, and the launch of multiple new eSports leagues.

-Against this favorable backdrop, Activision is optimally positioned to reap the rewards of big growth throughout the market.
-That is thanks to the company’s strong content line-up in 2020, behind a new Call of Duty game and important expansions in its World of Warcraft series.
+Against this favorable backdrop, Activision is optimally positioned to reap the rewards of big growth throughout the market, thanks to the company’s strong content line-up in 2020 behind a new Call of Duty game and important expansions in its World of Warcraft series.
 At the same time, shares remain relatively discounted at just 24-times forward earnings.

 Luckin Coffee (LK)

 Often labeled the Starbucks (NASDAQ:SBUX) of China, Luckin Coffee (NASDAQ:LK) had a strong 2019 showing thanks to big unit expansion, huge revenue growth and significant margin improvements.
-Fortunately, all of those things will continue in 2020.
+Heading into 2020, it looked like all of those things — big unit expansion, a favorable shift among China’s youth towards daily coffee consumption, and profit margin improvement — would continue in 2020.

 Beyond Meat (BYND)

-When it comes to plant-based meat maker Beyond Meat (NASDAQ:BYND), the 2020 bull thesis boils down to something Bill Gates once said.
+My bullishness on plant-based meat maker Beyond Meat (NASDAQ:BYND) heading into 2020 boiled down to something Bill Gates once said.
 People tend to overestimate what can be done in a year and underestimate what can be done in a decade.

 The more big user growth quarters Netflix reports in 2020, the more competition concerns will fade from the scene.
 The more that happens, the higher NFLX stock will go.

 Social media platform Pinterest (NYSE:PINS) had a rough 2019 following a red-hot initial public offering.
-But, this weakness down the stretch in 2019 actually gives the stock a compelling opportunity to have a very strong 2020.
+But, this weakness down the strefourth quarter ntch in 2019 actually gave the stock a compelling opportunity to have a very strong 2020.

 Canopy Growth (CGC)